Our Re-purposed Home

 Add finishing touches to your Catio

 Then it was time to decorate and bring in the toys.
-I had already made a cat tree out of a purchased stand, some pieces of birch tree, and a basket.
+I had already made a cat tree out of a purchased stand, some pieces of a birch tree, and a basket.
 So, I put it in the catio and it fit perfectly.
 Now they have something to climb on.

-Then I added a ball that I hung from one of the perches and a few store bought play things for them to explore.
+Then I added a ball that I hung from one of the perches and a few store-bought playthings for them to explore.
 I really think they love it!

 finished view of a custom made catio or cat enclosure made from PVC pipes and garden netting